GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/standalone-editor-tutorial/standalone-editor-tutorial.md

 ## STEP 3: Adding Save Button

-Now we can add a save button into the editor which when clicked will call the `saveStoryById` callback defined in the previous step to save story data into local storage.
+Now we can add a save button will call the `saveStoryById` callback defined in the previous step to save story data in local storage.

-Code block below shows you how to create a button with components from `@googleforcreators/design-system`
+Code block below shows you how to create a button by using components from `@googleforcreators/design-system`

 ```jsx
 import {